 How to Make

-Step Two Add the veggies, season with salt, and cook for 4 to 8 minutes, until soft.
+Step Two Add the veggies, season with salt, and cook for 4 to 8 minutes, stirring frequently until soft.
 Remove from the pan.

 Step Three Add the garlic and cook for about 2 minutes, until soft.

-Step Four Brown the meat, season with salt, and add the chili flake and fennel seed, if using.
+Step Four Brown the ground beef or other meat, season with salt, and add the chili flake and fennel seed, if using.

 Step Five Deglaze with the wine.